a large building Belfast

 They include the Merchant Hotel, a historic 19th-century building that originally housed the Ulster Bank.

-It is now a 5-star hotel.
-Its most breathtaking asset is its Great Room, featuring Ireland’s largest chandelier.
+This 5-star hotel’s most breathtaking asset is its Great Room, featuring Ireland’s largest chandelier.

 The Grand Opera House